Eagle Scout Process

 The position of responsibility or combination of positions, held by the Scout (as listed on the application) must total at least six calendar months.
 If the Scout has held more than one position of responsibility, indicate so and list the time period served in each position.
 Positions held concurrently may not shorten the six calendar month requirement.

-The Eagle Scout Court of Honor should not be conducted, nor the rank badge awarded to the Scout until the Eagle Scout certificate and award package is returned from the National Service Center.
+The Eagle Scout Court of Honor should not be conducted, nor the Eagle Scout rank badge awarded to the Scout until the Eagle Scout certificate and award package is returned from the National Service Center.